 In its raw form, a feline will be able to nibble on lemongrass in moderation.
 However, the oil in lemongrass is toxic, so moderation is key.
 The essential oil of lemongrass is toxic in its processed form.

-What Are The Symptoms Of Lemongrass Poisoning?
+What Are the Signs of Lemongrass Poisoning?

 Fever can set in if the cat eats an exceptionally high amount of lemongrass.
 Shock and vomiting can occur in more severe cases.